 Earning of Compensatory Time.

-Compensatory time shall be earned only for duties assigned specifically in advance by the site administrator beyond the contractual teaching day as required or essential to the stated objectives of a course or program.
+Compensatory time shall be earned for voluntary duties agreed upon by the site administrator or in cooperation with the Shared Decision-Making Council if such exists at the school and provide for activities .

-Compensatory time shall not be accrued and available for use until the assignment for which the time is provided has been completed.
+Compensatory time shall not be accrued and available for use until the voluntary assignment for which the time is provided has been completed.

-The nature of employee assignments beyond the scheduled workday, for which compensatory time will be granted, shall be determined by the site administrator in cooperation with the Shared Decision-Making Council if such exists at the school, consistent with the provisions of this Contract.
+The nature of voluntary employee assignments for which compensatory time will be granted, shall be determined by the site administrator in cooperation with the Shared Decision-Making Council if such exists at the school, consistent with the provisions of this Contract.
 Assignments may be revised as needed.

-Compensatory time shall not be earned for activities for which additional compensation is provided (e.g., supplements for coaching or cheerleading) or for those that are ordinarily encompassed within an employee’s responsibilities as a salaried professional such as faculty meetings, parent-teacher organization meetings and activities, and school open houses.
+Compensatory time shall not be earned for activities for which additional compensation is provided (e.g., supplements for coaching or cheerleading)

 Use of Compensatory Time.